Digital terrestrial television: Nigeria

 Later in 2015, Inview Nigeria and the NBC launched FreeTV, a free-to-air service modelled on Freeview UK.
 FreeTV carried up to 30 channels of Nigerian and international stations across various genres and general entertainment.
-To promote uptake, the required set-top box was subsidised to a retail price of ₦1,500 (approximately $7.50 USD) and a ₦1,000 (approximately $5 USD) annual digital access fee was imposed on all digital receivers, including those used by pay-TV providers.
-Revenue from spectrum sales, estimated at approximately US $1 billion, was earmarked to cover infrastructure costs and ensure that the digital switchover programme remained self-financing.
+To promote uptake, the required set-top box was subsidised to a retail price of ₦1,500 (approximately US$7.50) and a ₦1,000 (approximately US$5) annual digital access fee was imposed on all digital receivers, including those used by pay-TV providers.
+Revenue from spectrum sales, estimated at US$1 billion, was earmarked to cover infrastructure costs and ensure that the digital switchover programme remained self-financing.

 As of October 2025, NBC reports that digital terrestrial coverage for FreeTV extends to 75 percent of Nigeria's population across 18 states, with full nationwide analogue switch-off scheduled for December 2026.

 South Africa

 On 14 January 2011, the South African Department of Communications and Digital Technologies chose the European standard DVB-T2 as the digital television standard in South Africa, following the trend in this direction of several African nations.

 On 5 September 2011, MultiChoice partnered with M-Net and the Community Service Network (CSN) to launch GOtv South Africa as a terrestrial pay TV service for analogue subscribers.

 Platco Digital's OpenView HD and the eMedia Investments group introduced a free-to-air satellite decoder set-top box, sold for a one-off purchase fee, carrying e.tv and SABC via direct-to-home satellite.
 The terrestrial network later completed its digital migration on 1 October 2015.
 Eligible households may obtain a free, government subsidised set-top box at their local post office branch to receive digital terrestrial television services.

 Under the two-step plan all analogue broadcasting above 694 MHz was switched off on 31 July 2023 and the period of simultaneous analogue and digital transmissions for services below that frequency ended on 31 December 2024.
 Smaller provinces made the transition first, while Gauteng, the Western Cape, KwaZulu-Natal and the Eastern Cape (together home to more than half of South Africa's population) remained on analogue until the final shutdown in late March 2025, delaying the switch to digital only transmission in the country's most populous regions.